 If you use a letting agent to manage your property, they may provide a certain degree of insurance cover as part of their package.

 How to manage tax as a landlord

 If you’re wondering how to manage your tax obligations as a landlord, then FreeAgent can help.
-We’re building a brand new version of our award-winning accounting software that's designed specifically for landlords.
-Available from early 2023, FreeAgent for Landlords will help you prepare for the introduction of Making Tax Digital (MTD) for Income Tax, which will affect many individuals who earn income from property.
+We've built a brand new version of our award-winning accounting software that's designed specifically for landlords.
+FreeAgent for Landlords will help you manage your property finances and submit Self Assessment to HMRC.
+Find out more.